rafiulislam18/Py-Django__Advanced-Ecommerce-Web-Application/README.md

 70% of the project has been finished.

-Features (available, more coming-up with the left 30%):
+Core Features (available, more coming-up with the left 30%):
 1. Advanced custom user model with email JWT verification.
 2. Dynamic web pages
 3. Product store with product variations